maciosz/HERON/README.md

  If there are some floats in the bedgraph and distribution is set to Negative Binomial, program will convert them to integers
- (we don't mind floats with Gauss).
+ (we don't mind floats with Gaussian distribution).
  You can provide multiple files here;
  see [Multiple files](https://github.com/maciosz/peakcaller#multiple-files) section.